 Emissions Trading Systems (ETS) Emissions Trading Systems (ETS) have emerged as vital mechanisms in the global fight against climate change, providing a market-based approach to reducing greenhouse gas emissions.
 The concept of ETS was first launched in the USA during the 1990s, with a programme addressing SOx and NOx emissions, specifically targeting those from power plants responsible for acid rain.
-Subsequently, the US delegation played a significant role in negotiating the establishment of capand-trade mechanisms at the Kyoto Protocol in 1997^{xix}.
+Subsequently, the US delegation played a significant role in negotiating the establishment of capand-trade mechanisms at the Kyoto Protocol in 1997^{xxi}.
 Emissions Trading Systems often work on a 'cap and trade' principle: the regulator sets a fixed quantity of carbon allowances, known as the 'cap,' and requires polluters to surrender these allowances for each unit of greenhouse gas emissions.
-By establishing both supply and demand for emission allowances, ETS creates a market value for emissions^{xx}.
-An annually declining 'cap' ensures emission reductions over time and corporations are encouraged to reduce emissions through innovative measures and technologies as low-emitters can sell surplus allowances to those facing higher reduction costs^{xxi}.
-Similarly to carbon taxes, revenues from ETS are often earmarked for decarbonisation funds to support the global low-carbon transition^{xxii}.
-Emissions Trading Systems (ETS) are also being implemented globally at both international and national levels across developed and emerging markets.
-Notable ETS programmes have been established in the UK, Canada, Australia, New Zealand, China, South Africa, and South Korea, among others^{xxiii}.
-Although the World Bank argued in its 2024 State and Trends of Carbon Pricing report that 2023 saw limited uptake in carbon pricing adoption, it highlighted how there are promising signs of ETS uptake in middle-income countries, such as India, Turkey, and Brazil.
-In 2022, India established the legal foundation for an ETS, intending to implement an intensity-based ETS that will expand upon an existing energy efficiency scheme for emission-intensive industrial sectors.
-At COP28 in late 2023, Turkey announced its plans to launch a two-year pilot phase of implementing an ETS which would apply to energy and industrial sectors, which would commence in 2025 pending the enactment of necessary legislation.
-Brazil has also started legislative work on an ETS, intending to implement the carbon pricing instrument by the end of the decade.
-The development of ETS in large middle-income countries is crucial in global efforts to combat anthropogenic climate change, as those under consideration in Brazil, India, and Turkey have the potential to cover 3% of global greenhouse gas emissions^{xxiv}.
+By establishing both supply and demand for emission allowances, ETS creates a market value for emissions^{xxii}.
+An annually declining 'cap' ensures emission reductions over time and corporations are encouraged to reduce emissions through innovative measures and technologies as low-emitters can sell surplus allowances to those facing higher reduction costs^{xxii}.
+Similarly to carbon taxes, revenues from ETS are often earmarked for decarbonisation funds to support the global low-carbon transition^{xxiv}.
+Emissions Trading Systems (ETS) continue to expand globally, both at national and subnational levels, across developed and emerging markets.
+Notable ETS programs are operational in jurisdictions such as the United Kingdom, Canada, Australia, New Zealand, China, South Africa, and South Korea.
+While the World Bank notes that overall adoption of new carbon pricing instruments in 2024 remained moderate, it highlights accelerated momentum in the design and piloting of ETSs in middle-income countries-notably India, Turkey, and Brazil^{xxv}.
+In India, following the legal groundwork laid in 2022, the government advanced technical preparations for a national ETS in 2024, building on its Perform, Achieve, and Trade (PAT) scheme, as well as developing a voluntary carbon crediting programme.
+Pilot trading phases are being designed with support from international partners.
+Turkey, after announcing its intent at COP28, formally adopted the legislation required to launch a two-year pilot ETS, which will begin operations in 2026 and aims to cut industrial emissions, as well as adapt to the EU's CBAM^{xxvixxvii}.
+Brazil, meanwhile, made significant progress in 2024 by advancing a legislative bill in the National Congress aimed at establishing a national ETS by the end of the decade ^{xxviii}.
+The bill outlines a phased approach with potential integration of voluntary market elements ^{xxix}.
+The development of ETSs in these large middle-income economies is a vital development in global climate policy, as the systems under consideration in Brazil, India, and Turkey collectively have the potential to significantly broaden the global emissions coverage of carbon markets.
 Like carbon taxes, one of the most notable carbon ETS systems comes from EU regulators.
-The EU's Emissions Trading System, launched in 2005, stands as the largest and most renowned cap-and-trade system globally^{xxv}.
-Regulating a wide array of industries, including power plants, industrial facilities, and, more recently, aviation and maritime transport^{xxvi}, the EU ETS is heralded as a key factor in driving emissions reductions across Europe and notably, between 2013 and 2022, 76% of all EU ETS auctioning revenues were spent on climate programmes, such as renewable energy and energy efficiency^{xxvii}.
-Further, the EU ETS 2 will come into effect in 2027, and cover additional sectors such as building and road transport^{xxviii}.
+The EU's Emissions Trading System, launched in 2005, stands as the largest and most renowned capand-trade system globally^{xxx}.
+Regulating a wide array of industries, including power plants, industrial facilities, and, more recently, aviation and maritime transport^{xxxi}, the EU ETS is heralded as a key factor in driving emissions reductions across Europe and notably, between 2013 and 2022, 76% of all EU ETS auctioning revenues were spent on climate programmes, such as renewable energy and energy efficiency^{xxxii}.
+Further, the EU ETS 2 will become fully operational in 2027, and cover additional sectors such as building and road transport^{xxxiii}.